samanthachsp/dashboard-backend/README.md

 Right click on ApiApplication.java -> Run As -> Java Application

 ### User
-You can use this user to login to the dashboard ( user: sk, password: a)
+You can use this user to login to the dashboard ( user: sk, password: 1)